ezakhar/help/en/basics/templates.md

 * 1 - **"Activity templates" tab in the Methodology section**.
 On the other tabs you will find ["Training plans"](/basics/training-plan.md), ["Periodization schemes"](/methodology/periodisation-schemes.md) and ["Activity categories"](/basics/categories.md), information about how to manage them is given in relevant articles.

 * 2 - Select **sport**.
 * 3 - **Categories** for the selected sport.
-An icon with a number next to the category shows how many templates are available for the selected category.
+An icon with a number located next to the category shows how many templates are available for the selected category.
 * 4 - **Templates panel**.
 Here are displayed templates for the selected sport [2] and categories [3].
-* 5 - Button"**Add template**".
+* 5 - Button "**Add template**".

 All templates are grouped by type:
 * **My templates** - user's templates.